PiDockMedia/pidockmedia.github.io/_posts/2020-11-14-A-Picture-Is-Worth-1K-Words.md

   - Shuck the monitor.
   - Get the Controller Board, Power Board, control buttons, and any other electronics out.
   - Capton Tape them logically to the back of the screen so everything reconnects.
-Put plastic sheets under them to insulate from the screen metal. make sure you have the power control successfully included.
+Put plastic sheets under them to insulate from the screen metal.
+Make sure you have the power control successfully included.
 USB ports may be akipped but could be useful for powering the board (I did not have these).
   - Plug them all back in.
 Make sure the monitor powers on

 - Pi